 Addiction recovery is a long, difficult journey that requires an abundance of support and autonomy.
 Unfortunately, a lot of people on the mend from drug or alcohol addiction don’t have a strong enough sense of self-confidence or discipline to make progress during the early stages of recovery following treatment.
 Thankfully, there are many ways for people in recovery to successfully combat feelings of self-doubt to strengthen their sobriety.
 One way is by taking inspirational words of wisdom to heart.
-Throughout our history, a number of influential figures have shared words of wisdom that have since been immortalized into universal truths that easily apply to addiction recovery, even if that’s not what they were initially intended to do.
+Throughout our history, a number of influential figures have shared words of wisdom that have become immortalized into universal truths.
+Many of them easily apply to addiction recovery, even if that’s not what they were initially intended to do.

 Quotes from Famous Religious Figures

-While this particular quote by Bishop Steere may not have been intended for addressing addiction, it is still a saying that can help those on their respective journeys to sobriety.
+This particular quote by Bishop Steere does not address the subject of addiction directly.
+However, it can still help those in addiction recovery.
 Steere was right— negative thoughts breed negative attitudes and actions.
 This is why staying positive during the recovery process is so essential.
 It may just mean the difference between success and relapse.

 With this seemingly simple notion, Kelley is saying that people’s steadfast beliefs drive the actions that shape them as individuals.
 However, this is not necessarily limited to religious or spiritual beliefs.
 Having faith in yourself is one of the most important aspects of life— especially in life after addiction.
 Your will to get sober speaks more to your character than the addiction ever did.

 This is perhaps one of the most famous sayings that exist today.
 De Sales’ words of wisdom here serve as a kind reminder that everyone makes mistakes.
 The important thing is that you learn from them so you can move forward.
-This notion easily applies to addiction recovery because relapse is often misconstrued as a failure when in reality it is a minor bump on a long road.
-As long as you learn from a relapse and make necessary adjustments to your recovery plan, your sobriety— and ultimately your health— is fine.
+This notion easily applies to addiction recovery because relapse is often misconstrued as a failure.
+In reality, relapse is a minor bump on a long road.
+As long as you learn from it, you can make the necessary adjustments to your recovery plan and move forward.
+Ultimately, your sobriety— and your health— will be fine.

 Quotes from Famous Philosophers

-This saying may be a simple one, but it holds as much truth as any of the others on this list.
-St. Augustine’s words of wisdom serve as a reminder that you are ultimately responsible for your own happiness, and so “bad times” only exist when you let them.
-In addiction recovery, the sudden transition from addiction to active abstinence and sobriety can be jarring, but by making the time and putting in the effort to do the things that make you happy, you’ll be more than able to fill the void that addiction might have left.
+This saying is a simple one, but it still holds as much truth as the others on this list.
+St. Augustine’s words of wisdom serve as a reminder that you are ultimately responsible for your own happiness.
+So, “bad times” only exist when you let them.
+In addiction recovery, the sudden transition from addiction to active abstinence and sobriety can be quite jarring.
+But by making the time and putting in the effort to do the things that make you happy, you’ll be more than able to fill the void that addiction might have left.

 The notion that it’s never too late to change is not a new one, but James’ words of wisdom here perfectly express it.
 People struggling with addiction often feel trapped or hopeless, even after deciding to enter treatment.
 However, with enough willpower and some help from others, anyone can change get sober and change their lives for the better.

-The idea of finding happiness and contentment in being yourself is one that a lot of people tend to take for granted, especially when struggling with addiction and the early stages of recovery.
+The idea of finding happiness and contentment in being yourself is one that a lot of people tend to take for granted.
+This is especially true for people struggling with addiction and the early stages of recovery.
 But remember, the person you were before addiction still exists.
 Being true to that person and allowing yourself to grow from your experiences gives you more power and makes you far richer than whatever substance abuse might have perceivably given you.

 Quotes from Famous Historical Figures